loadmill/loadmill-node/README.md

 - `-q, --quiet` Do not print out anything (except errors).
 - `-v, --verbose` Print out extra information for debugging (trumps `-q`).
 In case of an error will print the entire test's requests otherwise will print only the failed request.
 - `-r, --report` Print out Test Suite Flow Runs report when the suite has ended.
+- `-j, --junit-report` Create Test Suite (junit style) report when the suite has ended.
+- `--junit-report-path <path>` Save junit styled report to a path (defaults to current location) when `-j` flag is on.
 - `--colors` Print test results in color.